CHOUAKIsalim/US_News_Outlets_Dataset/README.md

 # US News Outlets Dataset

-Welcome to the U.S. News Outlets dataset!
-Here you will find a comprehensive list of news sources operating Facebook.
+Welcome to the News Outlets dataset!
+Here you will find a comprehensive list of (mostly U.S.) news sources operating Facebook.
 This list encompasses well-known established news domains as well as under-the-radar Facebook pages that assert themselves as news providers.

 In total, we have gathered 12,638 distinct news domains associated with 14,451 Facebook pages.
 These news sources, along with their corresponding Facebook pages, are actively monitored by the [CheckMyNews extension](https://github.com/CHOUAKIsalim/CheckMyNews) to collect the news-related posts received by users.